Kool & the Gang: 1988–present: Later career

-In February 1988, news of Taylor's departure from the band to pursue a solo career was reported in the press.
+In February 1988, news of Taylor's departure from the group to pursue a solo career was reported in the press.
 The group had discussed pursuing solo projects during the previous year, with Thomas suggesting the band had considered splitting into twos or threes.
 Taylor was replaced by three vocalists: Sennie "Skip" Martin, Odeen Mays, and Gary Brown.

-1989 saw the release of the band's 18th album Sweat.
-By this time Khalis Bayyan and Robert "Spike" Mickens also had departed the band.
-The album didn't fare well.
-Ron Wynn of Allmusic called the album "a completely faceless, aimless record ... probably the worst album of their career."
-Unite, the band's nineteenth studio album, was released in 1992.
+In 1989 the group's 18th album Sweat was released.
+By that time Khalis Bayyan and Robert "Spike" Mickens also had departed the group.
+The album did not fare well.
+Unite, the group's nineteenth studio album, was released in 1992.
 It marked the return of Khalis Bayyan to the group.
-In 1995, Taylor returned to the band for State of Affairs (1996), hailed as the group's "comeback" album.
-All songs on this album were written by Khalis Bayyan and Taylor.
-Taylor left the band for the second time in 1999.
+In 1995, Taylor returned to the group for State of Affairs (1996), hailed as the group's "comeback" album.
+All of the songs on the album were written by Khalis Bayyan and Taylor.
+Taylor left the group for the second time in 1999.

 On their next studio album Gangland (2001), Kool & the Gang pursued elements of hip hop.
-The album was a compilation of rappers backed by Kool and the Gang remaking some of the band's songs.
-During 2003 the band was bestowed with a Mobo Award for Outstanding Achievement.
-2004 saw the release of yet another album featuring remakes and some new songs.
+The album was a compilation of rappers backed by Kool and the Gang remaking some of the group's songs.
+During 2003 the group was given a Mobo Award for Outstanding Achievement.
+In 2004 they released another album featuring remakes and some new songs.
 The Hits Reloaded contained collaborations with artists such as Atomic Kitten, Lisa Stansfield and Jamiroquai.
 The album reached No. 21 on the UK R&B Albums chart.
-During 2007 the band released another album entitled Still Kool.
+During 2007 the group released another album entitled Still Kool.
 The album reached No. 31 on the US Billboard Top Soul Albums chart.
 Still Kool has also been certified Platinum in France by the SNEP.

 In 2012, Bell accepted Van Halen singer David Lee Roth's invitation for Kool & the Gang to be the opening act during their A Different Kind of Truth Tour as Roth had noticed a significant portion of their concert audience were women.
 Roth wanted the group after seeing their set at Glastonbury.
 In 2013 the group released a Christmas album Kool for the Holidays.
-This is the group's 24th studio album.
+That was the group's 24th studio album.

 In 2015, 50 years after formation, the group received their star on the Hollywood Walk of Fame.
 During that year they were also inducted into the New Jersey Hall of Fame.

-Within 2016 a Jersey City street was renamed the "Kool and the Gang Way".
-During 2019 Kool and the Gang was also bestowed with the Marian Anderson Award.
+In 2016, a Jersey City street was renamed the "Kool and the Gang Way".
+During 2019, Kool and the Gang was also bestowed with the Marian Anderson Award.

 In 2021, the group released Perfect Union, their 25th studio album and first album of new material in 14 years.
 The album was produced by Khalis Bayyan before his 2020 death.

+On November 20, 2022, the group performed a special live concert at the naming ceremony for the newly christened Carnival Celebration, notably performing “Celebration” as a nod to the newest addition to the Carnival fleet.